retromeet/core/README.md

 RetroMeet is written in Ruby.
 Currently, instructions are only available to run RetroMeet without any kind of virtualization.
 Feel free to submit a PR to add to our instructions ;)

+### Linting

+We use Rubocop for linting.
+To make your experience easier, it's recommended that you enable rubocop in your IDE, depending on your IDE the way to do that might be different, but most of the Ruby Language servers support rubocop, so you should be able to enable it whether you're using NeoVim or VScode.

+There's a [pronto](https://github.com/prontolabs/pronto) github action running on each pull request that will comment on any forgotten lint issues.
+You can also get ahead of it by enabling [lefthook](https://github.com/evilmartians/lefthook), you can do it by running locally: `lefthook install --force`.
+The `--force` is optional, but will override any other hooks you have in this repo only, so it should be safe to run.
+This will run pronto any time you try to push a branch.

+### Setup

 RetroMeet requires Postgresql >= 16.0 (it might work with a lower version than that, but it is not guaranteed).

 First, we need to set up the database.
 RetroMeet uses [rodauth](https://github.com/jeremyevans/rodauth), the following instructions will create the needed users, database and extensions needed for roda.